— Milovan Djilasnote Yugoslav communist theorist who later got exiled from his country, Conversations With Stalin (1962)

 Also Freudian Excuse - Have you ever said "If I were President..."?
 That was pretty much the reason for every crazy project Stalin initiated, at least according to this memoir by a famous Stalin biographer.
 And it's all because of a retreat into fantasy caused by, you guessed it, an abusive childhood.

 For the rural population, life was so harsh under Stalin's rule that the German soldiers were initially perceived as saviors from Bolshevism everywhere.
-That perception was reversed (very quickly) after discovering that the Nazis were even worse than the Soviets, namely due to their murderous, racist oppression of "subhuman" ethnicities, such as the Slavs that formed the overwhelming majority of the Soviet Union's population.
+That perception was reversed after discovering that the Nazis were as bad as the Soviets, namely due to their murderous oppression of "subhuman" ethnicities, such as the Slavs that formed the overwhelming majority of the Soviet Union's population.

 Like Hitler, also, most of his Inner Circle consisted of men at least 10 years younger than him, which likely helped create this image even at the highest levels.
 Almost all of his contemporaries had been purged.
 He probably was planning to purge that lot too and make way for the next generation to keep everyone on their toes, and he may have done this earlier had the war not gotten in the way of things.